-You’ve worked so hard to get here — you have studied, put your sweat and time into helping patients, and waited for the green light to that new career in medicine.
-You know this is the right path for you — now all you have to do is convince them with a good PA school essay.
+If you’re like most PA school applicants, you’ve worked hard to get where you are — you’ve studied, put in plenty of sweat and time helping patients, and it’s finally time to apply.
+You know this is the right path for you — now all you have to do is convince them with a good essay.

 A Good PA School Essay Can Make All the Difference…